mfontani/sak/README.md

 Synopsis: `tsv2csv [INPUT_FILE|-] [OUTPUT_FILE|-]`

 Converts a TSV file into a CSV file.
 Defaults to getting input from STDIN and giving output to STDOUT.
 You can specify "-" for either INPUT_FILE or OUTPUT_FILE to mean STDIN and STDOUT, respectively.
 Accepts no options other than --help.

+### `tsv2md` - Converts a TSV to MarkDown

+Synopsis: `tsv2md [INPUT_FILE|-] [OUTPUT_FILE|-]`

+Converts a TSV file into a MarkDown file.
+Defaults to getting input from STDIN and giving output to STDOUT.
+You can specify "-" for either INPUT_FILE or OUTPUT_FILE to mean STDIN and STDOUT, respectively.
+Accepts no options other than --help.